ahovington/hockey-streamlit-apps/apps/registration/README.md

 # Registrations App

-Record who has registered and assign players to a grade.
+- DONE [x]: Record who has registered and assign players to a grade.